flipacholas/Architecture-of-consoles/articles/xbox.md

 #### The Xbox's frame

 The standard resolution of games is **640x480**, this is pretty much the standard in the sixth generation.
 Although, this constraint is just a number: The GPU can draw frame-buffers with up to 4096x4096, yet it doesn't mean the hardware would provide acceptable performance.
-On the other side, the console allows configure its screen setting globally, which may help to promote pioneering features (i.e. widescreen and 'high resolution') instead of waiting for developers to discover them (as it happened with the [Gamecube/Wii]({{< ref "wii#tab-2-1-standardised-widescreen" >}})).
+On the other side, the console allows configuring its screen setting globally, which may help to promote pioneering features (i.e. widescreen and 'high resolution') instead of waiting for developers to discover them (as it happened with the [Gamecube/Wii]({{< ref "wii#tab-2-1-standardised-widescreen" >}})).

 The video encoder, on the other hand, will try to broadcast whatever there is on the frame-buffer in a format your TV will understand.
 That means that widescreen images will become [anamorphic]({{< ref "wii#tab-2-1-standardised-widescreen" >}}) unless the game outputs in HD (i.e. 720p or 1080i, which only a few games do).